-- 2. To meet the functional criteria for SMI status, an individual shall have, because of a qualifying SMI diagnosis, dysfunction in at least one of the following four domains, as specified below, for most of the past 12 months, or for most of the past six months with an expected continued duration of at least six months: - a.
-Inability to live in an independent or family setting without supervision neglect or disruption of ability to attend to basic needs, including but not limited to, hygiene, grooming, nutrition, medical care and/or dental care.
-Needs assistance in caring for self.
-Unable to care for self in a safe or sanitary manner.
-Housing, food, and clothing is or shall be provided or arranged for by others.
-Unable to attend to the majority of basic needs of hygiene, grooming, nutrition, medical and dental care.
-Unwilling to seek prenatal care or necessary medical/dental care for serious medical or dental conditions.
-Refuses treatment for life threatening illnesses because of behavioral health disorder, a risk of serious harm to self or others, - b.
-Seriously disruptive to family and/or community.
+To meet the functional criteria for SMI status, a member must have, as a result of a qualifying SMI diagnosis, dysfunction in at least one of the following four domains, for most of the past twelve months or for most of the past six months with an expected continued duration of at least six months:

+- Inability to live in an independent or family setting without supervision neglect or disruption of ability to attend to basic needs.
+Needs assistance in caring for self. - A risk of serious harm to self or others seriously disruptive to family and/or community.
 Pervasively or imminently dangerous to self or others' bodily safety.
 Regularly engages in assaultive behavior.
-Has been arrested, incarcerated, hospitalized or is at risk of confinement because of dangerous behavior.
-Persistently neglectful or abusive towards others.
+Has been arrested, incarcerated, hospitalized or at risk of confinement because of dangerous behavior.
+Persistently neglectful or abusive towards others in the person's care.
 Severe disruption of daily life due to frequent thoughts of death, suicide, or self-harm, often with behavioral intent and/or plan.
-Affective disruption causes significant damage to the individual's education, livelihood, career, or personal relationships, - c.
-Dysfunction in role performance frequently disruptive or in trouble at work or at school.
+Affective disruption causes significant damage to the person's education, livelihood, career, or personal relationships. - Dysfunction in role performance frequently disruptive or in trouble at work or at school.
 Frequently terminated from work or suspended/expelled from school.
 Major disruption of role functioning.
 Requires structured or supervised work or school setting.
 Performance significantly below expectation for cognitive/developmental level.
-Unable to work, attend school, or meet other developmentally appropriate responsibilities, or - d.
-Risk of deterioration. - i.
-A qualifying diagnosis with probable chronic, relapsing, and remitting course, - ii.
-Co-morbidities (e.g., developmental/intellectual disability, Substance Use Disorder (SUD), personality disorders), - iii.
-Persistent or chronic factors such as social isolation, poverty, extreme chronic stressors (e.g., life-threatening or debilitating medical illnesses, victimization), or - iv.
-Other (e.g., past psychiatric history, gains in functioning have not solidified or are a result of current compliance only, court-committed, care is complicated and requires multiple providers). - 3.
-The following reasons shall not be sufficient in and of themselves for denial of SMI eligibility: - i.
-An inability to obtain existing records or information, or - ii.
-Lack of a face-to-face psychiatric or psychological evaluation.
+Unable to work, attend school, or meet other developmentally appropriate responsibilities; or - Risk of Deterioration for SMI Eligibility - o A qualifying diagnosis with probable chronic, relapsing and remitting course. - o Co-morbidities (like mental retardation, substance dependence, personality disorders, etc.). - o Persistent or chronic factors such as social isolation, poverty, extreme chronic stressors (life-threatening or debilitating medical illnesses, victimization, etc.). - Other (past psychiatric history; gains in functioning have not solidified or are a result of current compliance only; court-committed; care is complicated and requires multiple providers; etc.).

-Individuals With Co-Occurring Substance Use:
+The following reasons are not sufficient in and of themselves for denial of SMI eligibility:

+- An inability to obtain existing records or information; or - Lack of a face-to-face psychiatric or psychological evaluation.

+Member with Co-occurring Substance Use